lil-squid/ZIRC_simulation_model/README.md

 # ZIRC_simulation_model
-Time Data for manuscript titled: Simulation Modeling of Cryopreservation Pathway Operation at an Aquatic Biomedical Stock Center for Zebrafish
+Time data for manuscript titled: Simulation Modeling of Cryopreservation Pathway Operation at an Aquatic Biomedical Stock Center for Zebrafish